sivasanjeevs/GoatPSGHackathon_22PT32/README.md

 A Python-based Fleet Management System for coordinating multiple robots in a shared environment.
 The system features real-time visualization, traffic negotiation, and collision avoidance with an interactive GUI built using Python and Pygame.

-# For first navigation graph
+# first navigation graph
 ![image](goat1.jpg)

-# For Second navigation graph
+# Second navigation graph
 ![image](goat2.jpg)

-# For Third navigation graph
+# Third navigation graph
 ![image](goat3.jpg)